 The school board engages in an ongoing two-way conversation with the entire community.
 This conversation enables the board to hear and understand the community’s educational aspirations and desires, to serve effectively as an advocate for district improvement, and to inform the community of the district’s performance.

-• Community engagement, also called public engagement or civic engagement, is the process by which school boards actively involve diverse citizens in dialogue, deliberation, and collaborative thinking around common interests for their public schools.
+- Community engagement, also called public engagement or civic engagement, is the process by which school boards actively involve diverse voices in the constituency in dialogue, deliberation, and collaborative thinking around common interests for their public schools.

-• Effective community engagement is essential to create trust and support among community, board, superintendent, and staff.
+- The school board’s role as trustee for the community is unique and critical to both the district and community.
+Effective community engagement is vital to create trust and support among community, board, superintendent, and staff.

 3. The board employs a superintendent.

-The board employs and evaluates one person — the superintendent — and holds that person accountable for district performance and compliance with written board policy.
+The board employs and evaluates one person — the superintendent — and holds that person accountable for district performance and adherence to with written board policy.

-• An effective school board develops and maintains a productive relationship with the superintendent.
+- An effective school board develops, cultivates, and maintains a productive relationship with the superintendent.

-• The employment relationship consists of mutual respect and a clear understanding of respective roles, responsibilities, and expectations.
-This relationship should be grounded in a thoughtfully crafted employment contract and job description; procedures for communications and ongoing assessment; and reliance on written policy.
+- This relationship is built on mutual respect and a clear understanding of respective roles, responsibilities, and expectations.
+This relationship starts with a thoughtfully crafted employment contract and job description and is grounded in protocols for communication and processes for ongoing assessment.

-• Although the board is legally required to approve all employment contracts, the board delegates authority to the superintendent to select and evaluate all district staff within the standards established in written board policy.
+- Although the board is legally required to approve all employment contracts, the board delegates authority to the superintendent to select and evaluate district staff in alignment with the standards established in written board policy.

 4. The board delegates authority.